New York cardinal offers glimpse of new pope's style

 When he came out, a throne-like chair had been set on a platform but Francis preferred to greet the cardinals from a chair at their own level, Dolan said.

-There had been some speculation that since Bergoglio is a member of the Jesuit religious order, he may have chosen the name in honour of St. Francis Xavier, one of the first Jesuits.
+There had been some speculation that since Bergoglio is a member of the Jesuit religious order, he may have chosen the name in honor of St. Francis Xavier, one of the first Jesuits.

 "He quickly clarified that," Dolan said.